sureshbiyyala/weatherapp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6.

-To start the project, download the repo and do npm install in the project folder and then run 'npm start'  command.
+To start the project, download the repo and do `npm install` in the project folder.
-Once build is successfully, Open 'http://localhost:4200' in the browser.

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.